djaciel/holograph-protocol/docs/CONTRACT_DESCRIPTIONS.md

 This enforcer interacts with our bridge flow to allow ERC721 tokens to be moved between blockchains.
 It supports the `HolographERC721Interface`.

-### enforcer/PA1D.sol
+### enforcer/HolographRoyalties.sol

-PA1D is an on-chain royalties contract for non-fungible token types.
+HolographRoyalties is an on-chain royalties contract for non-fungible token types.
 It supports a universal module that understands and speaks all of the different royalty standards on the blockchain.
-PA1D is built to be extendable and can have new royalty standards implemented as they are created and agreed upon.
+HolographRoyalties is built to be extendable and can have new royalty standards implemented as they are created and agreed upon.

 ## Abstract Contracts